Help Center >Multi-Assets Mode >Multi-Assets Mode Risk Control Guide >

 In Multi-Assets Mode, your margin is shared across all USDT-margined positions, so it's crucial to closely monitor your margin ratio.
 Once the margin ratio reaches 100%, all USDT-margined positions will be liquidated.

-You can check your current margin ratio directly on the contract trading page.
+You can check your current margin ratio directly on the futures trading page.

 How Is the Margin Ratio Calculated?